itscodenation/curriculum-15-16/unitsYear2/4-soundcloudAPI/README.md

 ###6) Display content
-You are finally ready to start placing text in your HTML page!
+You are finally ready to start placing text in the form of API references in your HTML page!
 Use the [SoundCloud API reference](https://developers.soundcloud.com/docs/api/reference#tracks) to do this.
-You may choose any three properties to display on your page for each song.
+The example completed code uses track, genre and permalink_url but you may choose any three properties to display on your page for each song.

 ####Bonus)
 Your Manager has offered a stipend of $500 for each of the bonus requirements listed below: